cryxli/NES_Controller_Tester/README.md

 ## Shift Registers

-The NES controller has only one 8-bit shift register for its 8 buttons.
+The NES controllers have only one 8-bit shift register for their 8 buttons.
 The SNES controllers have 12 buttons and use two 8-bit shift registers chained together.

 The order in which the button states are transmitted differs